 The majority of HD CCTV cameras are powered using a separate cable and power supply.
-The cable is normally called a Plug & Play cable, since it is pre-made and has multiple cables within it, for power and video.
+However using Plug & Play cable, it is possible to still run only one cable, since this type of cable is pre-made and has multiple cables within it, for power and video.
+This make installation simple.

-PoC (Power over Coax) systems allow the recorder to supply power to the cameras using the same coaxial cable they are receiving the video signal on.
+PoC (Power over Coax) systems do not need a Plug & Play cable or separate power, as the PoC Recorder will supply power to the cameras using the same coaxial cable the video signal is running on.

 |IP CCTV||IP CCTV systems run over networks.
 They are connected to these networks using CAT5/6 cables.

 The standard cable run on an IP CCTV system is 100m between camera and recorder.
 This can be extended to 250m by using additional equipment.
 It can also be extended by using Network switches.

 IP CCTV systems support PoE (power over ethernet), allowing them to be powered over the same cable as the digital data.

 |Summary||HD CCTV systems are perfect for upgrading existing CCTV systems that run on coaxial cable, as in most cases the same cable can be used for the HD CCTV signals.

 IP CCTV systems run over IP networks, making them ideal for buildings where an existing network infrastructure exists.